 Further in Physiology; in the unit of 'Reproductive System', the lectures dealing with the impact of environment and exogenous factors on the pubertal growth of males and females, the various lifestyle and occupation-related disorders[such as effects of cadmium, mercury, lead] and the methods of treatment were discussed.
-The lectures do mention the effect of various environmental toxins on fertility and pregnancy.

-As a part of the second-year curriculum (according to NMC Guidelines) the subject of pathology includes a chapter on Neoplasia where the topics such as endometrial cancers, vaginal cancers, cervical cancers and ovarian cancers, prostatic cancers, bladder cancers; their cause(emphasising its relation to environmental toxins), diagnosis, treatment and prognosis and prevention were discussed in depth.
+As a part of second year curriculum (according to NMC Guidelines) the subject of pathology includes a chapter of Neoplasia where the topics such as endometrial cancers, vaginal cancers, cervical cancers and ovarian cancers, prostatic cancers, bladder cancers; their cause(emphasizing on its relation to environmental toxins), diagnosis, treatment and prognosis and prevention were discussed in depth.

 1.12.
 Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 3

-Score explanation: Topics related to the health hazards of air, water, noise, radiation, and pollution were elaborately discussed under competency [CM3.1] in community medicine.
+Score explanation: : Topics related to the health hazards of air, water, noise, radiation, and pollution were elaborately discussed under competency [CM3.1] in community medicine.
 Furthermore, lectures describing concepts of safe and wholesome water, sanitary sources of water, water purification process, water quality standards under competency [CM3.2], description of the aetiology and basis of water-borne diseases/jaundice/hepatitis/diarrhoea under competency [CM 3.3] and the description of solid waste, human excreta, sewage disposal under competency [CM 3.4] were thoroughly discussed.
-Under the family adoption programme of the NMC curriculum, the students are required to adopt one family from the nearby areas and deal with all their concerns such as clean, hygienic water supply, the spread of any kind of infectious or non-infectious disease in their locality or family, the sanitary condition of the region, routine health check-ups, etc.
+Under the family adoption programme of the NMC curriculum, the students are required to adopt one family from the nearby areas and deal with all their concerns such as clean ,hygenic water supply,the spread of any kind of infectious or non infectious disease in their locality or family,the sanitary condition of the region, routine health check ups,etc.